 IRS Code Section 36B—which was amended by the 21st Century Cures Act—states that employees, their spouses, and their dependents are not eligible for premium tax credits during any month in which their QSEHRA allowance qualifies as “affordable coverage.”

-Premium tax credit eligibility is calculated separately for each employee in a two-step process.
+Premium tax credit eligibility is calculated separately for each employee in a two-step process:

 If the conditions are not met, the employee may be eligible for a credit, depending on calculations made in step two.

-Not only would that violate the employee’s privacy, but it’s also nearly impossible to do.
-An employer cannot know whether an employee has additional sources of income, whether from a spouse, a second job, or property ownership.
+Not only would that violate your employees’ privacy, but it’s also nearly impossible to do.
+An employer can’t know whether an employee has any additional sources of income, whether from a spouse, a second job, or property ownership.